How to Spend an Adventure-Filled Day in Page, AZ

 More Information on Belly of the Dragon

-For more pictures and additional information, here is my post on Belly of the Dragon.
+For more information, including a trail map and pictures, here is my post on Belly of the Dragon.

 13 - Kanab’s Peekaboo Canyon